-Is Mr. Furley really dating a golddigger named Marsha or is it all a misunderstanding?
-Regardless, Larry posing a Mr. Furley’s ex-wife is golden in itself in this enjoyable episode.
+Is Mr. Furley dating a golddigger named Marsha or is it all a misunderstanding?
+Regardless, Larry posing as Mr. Furley’s ex-wife is golden in itself in this enjoyable episode.

-It’s definitely worth noting the very funny scene near the end of the episode where Jack is able to convince Marsha that Mr. Furley has an awful temper.
-Or is it that he’s just “too darn macho”?
+It’s worth noting the very funny scene near the episode’s end where Jack convinces Marsha that Mr. Furley has an awful temper.
+Or is it that Furley is just “too darn macho”?